 Understanding Your Personal Experience

-To better understand your experience at different SUDS levels, we've prepared a short survey.
+To better understand your experience at different SUDS levels, you can download a SUDS template or use the survey below.
 By reflecting on your thoughts, emotions, and physical sensations at each level, you can gain valuable insights into your personal experience of distress and better communicate it to your therapist or counselor.

 {{promo-banner-1}}